-- Non-degree or degree seeking first-time undergraduates who have graduated from a Colorado public or private high school (or its equivalent) during the previous academic year if they do not meet the exemption below.
+- Non-degree seeking first-time undergraduates who have graduated from a Colorado public or private high school (or its equivalent) during the previous academic year.

 - Are pursuing a vocational certificate.
 (Institutions may be more stringent and require assessment of certificate-seekers); or

-The PPCC Testing Centers are located in A-201 at Centennial Campus, S-101 at Rampart Range Campus and room S-102 at the Downtown Studio Campus.
-College skills placement tests may be taken during Testing Center hours at any of the campus locations above, as well as Ft.
+Students will be tested on Reading, Math, and Writing Skills.
+The PPCC Testing Centers are located in A-117 at Centennial Campus, S-101 at Rampart Range Campus, room S-102 at the Downtown Studio Campus, and room 119 at the Falcon Campus.
+College skills placement tests may be taken during Testing Center hours on a walk-in basis at any of the campus locations above, as well as Ft.
 Carson, Bldg.
 1117 and Peterson AFB, Bldg.
 1141.
-Call for an appointment.
 Test results have no effect on acceptance to PPCC.
 College skills placement test scores will be available a few minutes after the tests are completed so that students can take them to the Career Planning and Advising Center for assistance in selecting classes.

 Since placement into basic skills instruction is now mandatory in Colorado, the placement test is very important.
-It is designed to only be taken once.
-We advise students to review English, math, and reading with materials available in the Library before taking the test.
-A list of websites is available at any Testing Center and our webpage.
-You may also choose to go to the Learning Assistance Center at Centennial Campus or the Library at either The Downtown Studio or Rampart Range Campus to prepare for the test.
+We advise students to review English, math, and reading with materials available in the Library and the Testing Center before taking the test.
 Please read the directions carefully and do your very best work when taking the test.
-It is preferred that you call and schedule an appointment to test.
-We have a limited walk-in but you may have to wait without an appointment.
-Scheduling an appointment assures you will be able to test when you come in.

 All new students entering the English Language Institute (ELI) must take a placement test.
 This test will place new students into one of three levels; basic, intermediate, or advanced.
 The test is available on computer at all campuses.
 ELI students should call 719-502-3535 for further information.

+There is a fee to retake any section of the placement test.
 You must have a valid photo ID to test.
-Testing hours are Monday and Tuesday, 8 a.m. to 6 p.m.; Wednesday, Thursday, Friday, 8 a.m. to 5 p.m. and Fridays 9a.m. to 5 p.m.
-All testing stops fifteen minutes prior to closing time.
+Testing hours are Monday and Tuesday, 8 a.m. to 4 p.m.; Wednesday, Thursday, Friday, 8 a.m. to 3 p.m.